Perth, Western Australia: One of the world’s most liveable cities.

 Perth shares the same time zone with countries like Singapore, Hong Kong, China and Malaysia.
 There is only a one-hour time difference between Perth and Indonesia, Thailand, Korea and Vietnam.

 Western Australia is home to people from more than 190 countries, speaking approximately 270 languages and dialects and following more than 130 religious faiths.
 With so much diversity you are sure to feel connected to your cultural background and enjoy new cultures while studying.

 Students can learn to surf, sail, water ski, kite surf or wind surf.
 Alternatively you can hike and cycle, stroll along the beautiful clean beaches and parks and enjoy the thriving cafe culture.

 Perth has four seasons – summer (December to February), autumn (March to May), winter (June to August) and spring (September to November).
 Average temperatures range from 18-35°C in summer and 7-16°C in winter.

-The Australian government advises that a single person living in Perth should allow for at least AUD$380 per week to cover living expenses, including accommodation, clothing, transport, food, entertainment and textbooks.
+The Australian government advises that a single person living in Perth should allow for $380 AUD to $475 AUD. per week to cover living expenses, including accommodation, clothing, transport, food, entertainment and textbooks.